DogaruRazvan/Intersheep/README.md

 5. Push to the branch (`git push origin feature/new-feature`).
 6. Create a new Pull Request.

-## License
-This project is licensed under the [MIT License](LICENSE).

-## Credits
+Credits
-- Developed by [Your Name]
+- Developed by [Dogaru Stefan-Razvan]
-- Inspired by [mention any inspirations or similar projects]

----

-Feel free to customize this README with specific details about your project, including installation instructions, usage guidelines, and contribution guidelines.